Enrollment Basics for Health Care, Dental, and Vision Coverage

 • Within 90 days your spouse becoming eligible for Medicare

-• Within 31 days of the involuntary termination of health care coverage under another plan.
-Proof of involuntary termination is required.
+• Within 31 days of the involuntary cancellation of health care coverage under another plan.
+Proof of involuntary cancellation is required.

-• Failing to pay the premium or ending coverage because of plan changes does not count as involuntary termination.
+• Failing to pay the premium or ending coverage because of plan changes does not count as involuntary cancellation.

 Dental and Vision Enrollment

-To sign up for dental and vision coverage, you have to be eligible for, but you do not have to be enrolled in, SERS’ health care coverage.
-You must be enrolled in dental and/or vision coverage in order to enroll your dependents.
+To sign up for dental and vision coverage, you must have at least 10 years of qualified service credit.
+You must enroll in dental and/or vision coverage to enroll your dependents.

 SERS offers coverage through Delta Dental of Ohio and VSP Vision Care.